docarray/docarray/docs/how_to/add_doc_index.md

 That process can be broken down into a number of basic steps:

+1. Installation and user instructions
-1. Create a new class that inherits from `BaseDocIndex`
+2. Create a new class that inherits from `BaseDocIndex`Create a new class that inherits from `BaseDocIndex`
-2. Declare default configurations for your Document Index
+3. Declare default configurations for your Document Index
-3. Implement abstract methods for indexing, searching, and deleting
+4. Implement abstract methods for indexing, searching, and deleting
-4. Implement a Query Builder for your Document Index
+5. Implement a Query Builder for your Document Index

 In general, the steps above can be followed in roughly that order.